 Laparoscopic perforated ulcer repair provides crucial intervention for a serious medical emergency while minimizing additional trauma to the body, allowing for more comfortable and efficient recovery from this acute condition.

-What happens during surgery?
+What happens during laparoscopic hiatal hernia surgery?

 Using three to five small incisions (typically 0.5-1 cm each), your surgeon inserts a camera and specialized instruments to access the diaphragm and esophageal hiatus.
-The stomach is carefully repositioned into the abdominal cavity, the diaphragmatic opening is narrowed with sutures, and often a partial fundoplication is performed for additional support.
+The stomach is carefully repositioned into the abdominal cavity, the diaphragmatic opening is narrowed with sutures, and often a partial fundoplication is performed for additional anti-reflux support.
 The entire procedure typically takes 1-2 hours under general anesthesia.

 Significant reduction in heartburn, regurgitation, and chest pain